umbraco/UmbracoDocs/12/umbraco-cms/reference/content-delivery-api/protected-content-in-the-delivery-api.md

 Do not worry about the URL construction and subsequent handling of the `code` parameter.
 This complexity is what the OpenId Connect client libraries handle for us.
 {% endhint %}

-For more inspiration on using the built-in member authentication, visit [this tutorial](https://docs.umbraco.com/umbraco-cms/tutorials/members-registration-and-login).
+For more inspiration on using the built-in member authentication, check the [Members Registration and Login](https://docs.umbraco.com/umbraco-cms/tutorials/members-registration-and-login) article.
 Here you will also learn how to create member sign-up functionality.

 ### How to use external identity providers